logo Click here for the Department of Medicine Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

 • Mechanisms of action in chemical toxicity;

-• The molecular pathology of tissue injury in acute toxicity;
+• The molecular pathology of tissue injury in acute and chronic toxicity.

 Entrance Requirements »